evocert/kweexamples/src/api_basic/README.md

 The main entry point is `./api/index.js`.
 Here we have an object `cmd` containing internal command functions.
 Parameters are parsed, `cmd` is searched for the specified command, and invoked with the rest of the url parameters applied as an object argument first parameter.
-If the command is not found, an attempt is made to load in the command frim `./api/cmd`
+If the command is not found, an attempt is made to load in the command from `./api/cmd`